8 breathing exercises to reduce stress

 Coined by Andrew Weil, MD, author and director of the Arizona Center for Integrative Medicine at the University of Arizona, the 4-7-8 breathing method is sometimes touted as a possible sleep aid, and can be practiced when you have a few minutes to yourself to sit or lie down.

-Step 4.
+- Step 4.
 Count to eight as you exhale.
-Try to visualise yourself pushing all the air out of your lungs.
+Try to visualize yourself pushing all the air out of your lungs.